-- Rubric AO1 The best 9 answers will count for the total mark for this paper. - Rubric AO2 The best 4 answers will count for the total mark for this paper.
+- Rubric AO1 The best 9 answers will count for the total mark for this paper.
+Each question is marked out of 10. - Rubric AO2 The best 4 answers will count for the total mark for this paper.
+Each question is marked out of 25.